cloud-gov/cg-style/README.md

 When writing styling code, make changes in the *cg-style* repo, run `npm run build` in the *cg-style* repo, run `npm run build` in the companion site repo, and changes should be built.
 Alternatively, both repos have a watch task which can be run with `npm run watch` to allow changes to propegate automatically.

+There is a coding standards document that dictates standards and suggestions for how to write code: [documentation/frontend_standards.md](documentation/frontend_standards.md).

+Run `npm run lint` to lint the codebase for style problems.